Hackney Empire Theatre

 It has been extensively restored and reopened in 2004, greatly extended but with its glorious richly decorated auditorium, with three balconies, returned to pristine condition.

 It is the only original surviving theatre or cinema along Mare Street – once a centre of entertainment for the Hackney area.
 The Picturehouse Cinemas opened in 2011, almost opposite the Hackney Empire Theatre in the former Hackney Library building.
+In April 2015 the Hackney Empire Theatre began screening a season of Oscar winning Classic film musicals, beginning with “Broadway Melody of 1929”.

 The Empire Theatre is a Grade II* Listed building.